DiscontinuedUpdate: Asics Gel Pulse 9

 The overall fit and sizing of the Pulse 7 is fairly similar to the past version.
 It has a snug heel, average midfoot, and forefoot.
 Runners with standard widths can get the most out of this shoe.
 The D and B average widths, 2E or wide, 4E or extra wide are all available.
 Shoe length is true to size and offered between 7 to 15 for the men’s and 4 to 12 for the women’s.

-The Blown AHAR rubber enhances as much as 3 times the durability of the original Asics carbon rubber in high-impact areas while its traction and cushioning enjoy upgrades as well without compromising weight.
+Just like the popular Asics Gel Contend 4, the Gel Pulse 7 uses blown AHAR rubber which enhances as much as 3 times the durability of the original Asics carbon rubber in high-impact areas while its traction and cushioning enjoy upgrades as well without compromising weight.
 A full-length Guidance Line or the substantial flex groove from the heel to the forefoot makes the shoe naturally more flexible and enhances the transition.

 Asics introduces the Super SpEVA as an upgrade to its current midsole foams where durability, resiliency, and responsive features are concerned.
 This foam has a very nice mix of soft and firm densities to get the right combination of shock attenuation and bounce back characteristics.
 The Gel Units, according to Asics, has upgraded material to absorb shock better.
 These units are slightly longer and larger than before to help the runner go through the gait cycle.
 A thermal shank in the midsole or the Trusstic System gives the shoe torsional stability and structure.

-A regular mesh and synthetic overlays combination provide sufficient shoe breathability and upper support.
-A removable ComforDry Sockliner enhances luxurious feel, but can also be replaced with custom orthotics.
+A regular mesh and synthetic overlays combination provide sufficient shoe breathability and upper support to the Gel Pulse 7 and even its latest version, the Gel Pulse 9.
+A removable ComforDry Sockliner enhances a luxurious feel, but can also be replaced with custom orthotics.
 Asics utilizes the 3M Reflectivity for low-visibility running.